nhsengland/QISA-CQC-dashboard-BAU/README.md

 # CQC GP and Care Homes monthly reporting
-Repository to store all codes used to process CQC ratings data required for monthly CQC GP and Care Homes ratings BAU reporting.
-This is part of the process for refreshing two of the products that the Quality Improvement Strategic Analysis team own:
+Repository to store all codes used to process CQC ratings data required for monthly CQC GP and Care Homes ratings reporting.
+This is part of the BAU process for refreshing two of the products that the Quality Improvement Strategic Analysis team own: CQC GP dashboard: https://future.nhs.uk/Quality/view?objectID=33056464 and CQC Care Homes dashboard: https://future.nhs.uk/Quality/view?objectID=33114832

 ## About this project